awslabs/spot-tagging-bot-for-digital-assets/README.md

 ## FAQ

-**Q: How does the asset disk robot solution work?**
+**Q: How does the Spot Tagging Bot solution work?**

-The Spot Tag Bot for Digital Assets solution includes an AWS CloudFormation template to help you deploy quickly in your AWS account.
-This template initiates all the resources and permissions settings you need to deploy this solution.
+The Spot Tagging Bot for Digital Assets solution includes an AWS CloudFormation template to help you deploy quickly in your AWS account.
+This template initiates all the resources and create permissions you need to deploy this solution.
-When the template is deployed, you can specify the S3 path of the data assets you need to live and the robot you need to start.
-Spot Tag Bot for Digital Assets solution supports many data asset types, including text, video, pictures, etc. Upon launch, the specified robot generates a list of tasks based on the content of the current S3, which contains digital assets to be processed, such as 1,000 videos that need to be labeled.
-Specific tasks are segmented (Batch), and then multiple instances of robots handle their respective task segments, if there are a total of 10 robots, each clip may include 100 videos.
-These robot instances are all running on Spot Instance, so they are computationally good value for money.
-After processing the current task, the robot writes the results to Elastic Search and S3.
-If an exception occurs to a robot instance, the task is given to another robot instance to redo it.
+When the template is deployed, you can specify the S3 path of the data assets and the robot you need to start.
+Spot Tagging Bot for Digital Assets solution supports many data asset types, including text, video, pictures, etc. After launch, the specified robot generates a list of tasks based on the content of the current S3, which contains digital assets to be processed, such as 1,000 videos that need to be labeled.
+Specific tasks are segmented (Batch), and then multiple instances of robots handle their respective task segments, if there are a total of 10 robots, each batch may include 100 videos.
+These robot instances are all running on Spot Instances to lower the price.
+After processed current task, the robot writes the results to Elastic Search and S3.
+If any exception occurs to a robot instance, the task is given to another robot instance to redo it.
 Customers can query the results of a task through Elastic Search and understand the execution status of the entire task.

-Each robot consists of two layers, one layer of implementation of business requirements, such as OCR robots can complete OCR tasks, but specific OCR tasks may require multiple models to collaborate, such as one model that frames the text section out, and the other model is only responsible for identifying the box's good text, which is the second model. layer to provide capability support to the business tier.

-**Q: Can I use my own data for secondary training?**
+**Q: Can I use my own data to fine tune?**

-Yes, there is a container-based training framework in the Spot Tag Bot for Digital Assets solution.
-Users can use AWS Sagemaker or other Notebook hosting services to open training framework software and import their own labeled data for training.
-After training results users can export into the robotic framework of asset disk live robotics solutions.
-Spot Tag Bot for Digital Assets solution will use a model after secondary training for reasoning.
+Yes, there is a container-based training framework in the Spot Tagging Bot for Digital Assets solution.
+User can use AWS Sagemaker or other Notebook hosting services to open training framework software and import their own labeled data for training.
+After training, user can export result into the framework.
+Spot Tagging Bot for Digital Assets solution will use the fine-tune model for inference.